-There, huge faces to the benevolent expression, a little enigmatic, you observe.
-Each tower is adorned with three or four faces.
+There, huge faces with benevolent, slightly enigmatic expressions observe you.
+Each tower is decorated with three or four faces.
 There would be nearly 200 in all.

-You have to take your time, on this terrace, stroll slowly, stop, look up, turn around, to discover a different perspective, unexpected.
-Each turn is a new series of smiles.
-The stone is gray-green or golden depending on the orientation of the sun.
+You have to take your time on this terrace, stroll quietly, stop, look up, turn around, to discover a different, unexpected perspective.
+With each turn, it is a new string of smiles.
+The stone is grey-green or golden depending on the orientation of the sun.

-The set has something soothing, serene, really fascinating.
-Bayon is one of my favorite temples.
+The whole thing has something soothing, serene, really fascinating.
+The Bayon is one of my favorite temples.

 But already, tour groups are coming ...
 Too many, too noisy.

-Better to leave, to keep intact the magic of the place!
+Better to leave, in order to keep the magic of the place intact!